-Up-selling is a sales strategy focused on convincing customers to purchase a more expensive, upgraded or pro version of the product or other extensions for resulting in more sales.
+Up-selling is a sales strategy focused on convincing customers to purchase a more expensive, upgraded, or pro version of the product or other extensions resulting in more sales.

 The image itself shows how the up-selling works on a simple example of additional, upgraded ice-cream balls in the waffle.

 Up-selling helps eCommerce owners to become more engaged and connected with customers.
-This is not some kind of tricky strategy towards your customers.
+This is not some kind of tricky strategy for your customers.